Forget Tough Passwords: New Guidelines Make It Simple

 Previously, security experts recommended the use of password manager apps to ensure users' accounts were protected.
 Grassi says these apps are useful because they completely randomize the password, but he says they aren't necessary to maintain security.

-Grassi stands by these new guidelines because he says previous tips for passwords impacted users negatively and did not do much to boost security.
+Grassi stands by these new guidelines because he says previous tips for passwords affected users negatively and did not do much to boost security.
 When users change their passwords every 90 days, they often aren't dramatically changing the password, Grassi says.

 "I'm pretty sure you're not changing your entire password; you're shifting one character," he says.
 "Everyone does that, and the bad guys know that."